vamsikrishnacs/clusterservice/README.md

 1. Maintains a struct object for each server
 2. Uses Zeromq req/rep sockets for message passing
 3. Needs a supply of configuration of list of servers and address in json format
+4. An output file for the inbox of messages is created to store the messages to disk.

 System check: